-This is a short overview of the key general duties of directors.
-More extensive guidance on the duties and responsibilities of directors is contained in ICAEW guidance (‘Guidance’) and the links included on this page will direct you to the specifically relevant sections of that document.
+A short reminder of the duties and responsibilities of directors.
+More extensive information is contained in ICAEW Guidance; the links on this page will direct you to the relevant sections of that document.

 You will normally know if you are a director as you will have formally accepted the position.
 However, if you exercise sufficient influence over a company or act as if you are a director, you may be treated as a director for certain purposes even if not formally appointed.